uptrain-ai/uptrain/README.md

 jupyter lab
 ```

-For more info, visit our [get started guide](https://docs.uptrain.ai/docs/uptrain-examples/quickstart-tutorial).
+For a quick walkthrough of how UpTrain works, check out our [quickstart tutorial](https://docs.uptrain.ai/docs/uptrain-examples/quickstart-tutorial).

 <h4> </h4>